avo-hq/docs/src/0.5.x/actions.md

 ### No confirmation actions

+By default when you run an action you will be prompted by a confirmation modal.
 If you don't want to show the confirmation modal, pass in the `self.no_confirmation = true` class attribute.
 This will execute the action without showing the modal at all.